-Simon successfully reinvented himself with the South African sounds of 1986’s Graceland and explored world music further with The Rhythm of the Saints.
-Even his 21st century is enjoyable; his most recent three albums, Surprise, So Beautiful or So What, and Stranger to Stranger have all been worthwhile efforts from a restless musical explorer.
+Simon successfully reinvented himself with the South African sounds of 1986’s Graceland, however, and explored world music further with The Rhythm of the Saints.
+His 21st-century output is enjoyable; his most recent three albums, Surprise, So Beautiful or So What, and Stranger to Stranger have all been substantial efforts from a restless musical explorer.

-Simon hasn’t been especially prolific, only releasing 13 solo albums between 1965’s The Paul Simon Songbook and 2016’s Stranger to Stranger, but this means his solo releases have been meticulously crafted and are almost all worth hearing.
+Simon hasn’t been especially prolific, only releasing 13 solo albums between 1965’s The Paul Simon Songbook and 2016’s Stranger to Stranger.
+This just means that his solo releases have been meticulously crafted and are almost all worth hearing.
 Simon also has a handful of excellent songs that never featured on a studio album – ‘Slip Slidin’ Away’ and ‘Stranded in a Limousine’ first appeared on 1977’s Greatest Hits Etc., while ‘Thelma’ was an outtake from The Rhythm of the Saints that first appeared on 1993’s Paul Simon Anthology.

-While Simon and Garfunkel were on hiatus after the commercial failure of their debut album, Simon attempted to launch a folk career in London.
+While Simon & Garfunkel were on hiatus after the failure of their debut album, Simon attempted to launch a folk career in London.
 He cut an album of songs that would mostly later appear on Simon and Garfunkel’s two 1966 albums.
-Recorded quickly with just Simon’s voice and guitar, it’s a nice showcase for the young Simon.
-The Simon and Garfunkel versions are more polished and iconic, leaving Songbook as essentially a historical curiosity.
+Recorded quickly with just Simon’s voice and guitar, it’s a worthy showcase for the young Simon.
+The Simon and Garfunkel versions are more polished and iconic, however, leaving Songbook as a historical curiosity.

-You’re The One serves as a retrenchment of Paul Simon’s signature style after the misguided Capeman project, but it’s one of his least impressive sets of songs.
-But even on a lesser Paul Simon album, there’s great material like ‘Señorita With a Necklace of Tears’ and ‘Darling Lorraine’.
+You’re The One serves as a retrenchment of Paul Simon’s signature style after the misguided Capeman project.
+It’s full of introspective lyrics and acoustic guitar and cracked the Billboard top 20, but it’s one of Simon’s least impressive sets of songs.
+But even on a lesser Paul Simon album, there’s worthwhile material like ‘Señorita With a Necklace of Tears’ and ‘Darling Lorraine’.

-This ranking is low for a Grammy-winning album that contains iconic Simon songs like ’50 Ways To Leave Your Lover’, ‘Gone At Last’, and the title track.
-Take away the highlights, however, and you’re left with a bunch of unremarkable, self-justifying songs that deal with Simon’s recent divorce.
+Simon dived into a jazzy, soft-rock sound on his third solo album, featuring musicians like Michael Brecker and Phil Woods.
+This ranking is low for a Grammy-winning album that contains iconic Simon songs like ’50 Ways To Leave Your Lover’, ‘Gone At Last’, ‘My Little Town’, and the title track.
+Take away the singles, however, and you’re left with a bunch of unremarkable, self-justifying songs that deal with Simon’s recent divorce.